 Of course, a base would not operate without its housing.
 1,000 units of duplex, apartment and standard houses were built West of Northwest 48th Street from 1955 through 1960.
 A small chapel and school made the area complete.
 Although it should be said that airmen also found homes inside of Lincoln, especially the Belmont neighborhood of Northwestern Lincoln.

 Throughout the 1950's Lincoln became a major Strategic Air Command base and a very powerful asset to American nuclear forces.
-Its B-47 complement would reach 120 before 1961 and news of missile deployment assured the area that the base would be there long to come.
-(A welcomed sight to vendors and businesses in the city who depended on the base to provide customers to their stores) Of Course, not forgetting the KC-97 tanker who made the bomber into a strategic one, also roared above the city with a force of 30-40 aircraft.
+Its B-47 complement would reach around 120 before 1961 and news of missile deployment assured the area that the base would be there long to come.
+(A welcomed sight to vendors and businesses in the city who depended on the base to provide customers to their stores) Of Course, not forgetting the KC-97 tanker who made the B-47 bomber into a strategic one, also roared above the city with a force of 30-40 aircraft.
 It provided much support with its dual transport/refueling role.
 In 1959, news that the tanker force may be re-deployed elsewhere hit Lincoln but also that the 2nd Air Force would now control jurisdiction over the base.
-Making Lincoln one of the few SAC bases to be under all 3 of the command's air forces.
+Making Lincoln one of the few SAC bases to be under all 3 of the command's air forces at some point.
 Lincoln Air Force Base would move into the 1960's strong and proud.

 1960, the 307th Air Refueling Squadron was re-deployed from Lincoln to